 Colostomy – Stool is diverted through an opening in the abdomen, where it can be evacuated through a special bag.

 Sacral nerve stimulator – This device is implanted under the skin and with electrical pulses, stimulates the nerves of the pelvis to decrease incontinence symptoms.

 At Tampa General Hospital’s Endoscopy Center, we offer a wide range of treatments to help patients find relief from fecal incontinence.
 Our multidisciplinary team will perform a comprehensive examination to assess the cause and severity of the condition before recommending the treatment that is likely to produce the best results.
-It is our commitment to providing outstanding, patient-centric care that has earned us recognition as one of the Top 50 Hospitals in the Nation and the Highest-Ranked Hospital in Florida for Gastroenterology & GI Surgery by U.S. News & World Report for 2022-23.
+Tampa General Hospital is recognized as Top 20 in the Nation and the Highest-Ranked Hospital in Florida for Gastroenterology & GI Surgery by U.S. News & World Report 2023-24.

 To find a colon and rectal surgeon who performs fecal incontinence surgery, access Tampa General Hospital’s Physician Finder or call 1-800-833-3627.